Britt Irvin: Early life

 Britt Irvin was born Brittney Elizabeth Irvin in Vancouver, British Columbia, Canada, and raised in Surrey, British Columbia.
 She began dancing ballet and singing in festivals starting around 1990 when she was 6 years old.
-She worked on two musicals at age 10, Show Boat and A Christmas Carol, did voice work in the television series "Nilus the Sandman", and did work in several television commercials between productions, many of which aired in the United States as well as Canada.
+She worked on two musicals at age 10, Show Boat and A Christmas Carol, did voice work in the television series Nilus the Sandman, and worked in several television commercials between productions, many of which aired in the United States and Canada.

 Acting career

 In 1996, Irvin appeared in the films Panic in the Skies! and The Angel of Pennsylvania Avenue.
 In 1998, she appeared in the TV series Little Men on Canada's CTV network, which lasted two seasons.
 Between 1998 and 2000, Irvin also played guest roles on Sleepwalkers, Night Man, Stargate SG-1, and The Outer Limits.
-In 2000, she played Laurel Everett in the TV movie Angels in the Infield which also starred Patrick Warburton and David Alan Grier.
+In 2000, she played Laurel Everett in the television film Angels in the Infield which also starred Patrick Warburton and David Alan Grier.
 Also in 2000, she played the role of Maxine Bronty in Quarantine.

 In 2000, Irvin acted in So Weird.
-In 2002, Irvin played a red-wine-loving kleptomaniac named Amy in the MTV movie Wasted and played a role in The Outer Limits again in 2003, the same year she appeared in National Lampoon's Thanksgiving Family Reunion with Judge Reinhold and Penelope Ann Miller.
-Also, in 2003, she portrayed the late Dana Plato in the NBC TV movie Diff'rent Strokes: The Unauthorized Biography.
+In 2002, Irvin played a red-wine-loving kleptomaniac named Amy in the MTV film Wasted and played a role in The Outer Limits again in 2003, the same year she appeared in National Lampoon's Thanksgiving Family Reunion with Judge Reinhold and Penelope Ann Miller.
+Also, in 2003, she portrayed the late Dana Plato in the NBC television film Diff'rent Strokes: The Unauthorized Biography.

 She played the single teenage mother Paige Leckie in the fourth season of Edgemont in 2004, but left the series after just one season in order to fulfill other commitments.
 Also in 2004 she played "Maggie" in the movie Jack.

-Her works have included the 2005 film Reefer Madness which is based on the 2003 musical, (though she only appeared in one scene), the 2005 TV movie Absolute Zero with Jeff Fahey and Erika Eleniak, the 2007 film Hot Rod starring Andy Samberg, and playing the love interest of Kevin Zegers' character in Normal, which was also released in 2007.
+Her works have included the 2005 film Reefer Madness which is based on the 2003 musical, (though she only appeared in one scene), the 2005 television film Absolute Zero with Jeff Fahey and Erika Eleniak, the 2007 film Hot Rod starring Andy Samberg, and playing the love interest of Kevin Zegers' character in Normal, which was also released in 2007.

 She is named in the special thanks credits of Louis Belanger's 2009 film The Timekeeper, which premiered in Canada at the Vancouver International Film Festival and in the United States at the Brooklyn International Film Festival.
 She had appeared in a scene as a character named Nicole Granger, that was ultimately cut from the film.

 Irvin is also an accomplished singer and voice-over artist.
 Her voice-over credits include TV series: Sabrina The Teenage Witch, Madeline, Bratz and in the English-language version of Inuyasha).
-She was also the voice of X-23 in the episode "Target X" fourth season of X-Men: Evolution (substituting Andrea Libman, who voiced the character in her original appearance); the character later crossed over to the X-Men comic titles where she once headlined her own limited series and is currently featured in the Avengers Academy title.
+She was also the voice of X-23 in the episode "Target X" fourth season of X-Men: Evolution (substituting Andrea Libman, who voiced the character in her original appearance).
+The character later crossed over to the X-Men comic titles.
+She once headlined her own limited series and is featured in the Avengers Academy title.